AbdulAhad2659/AI-Powered-Resume-Rater/readme.md

 ## 📬 Contact

 Questions or feature requests?
-Open an issue or reach out to the repository owner at `your-username` on GitHub.
+Open an issue or reach out to the repository owner at `abdulahad2659` on GitHub.

 ---

-*Last updated: 2025-08-25*